metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 Optional:

 - `aws_auth` (String) Enable AWS Sigv4 Authentication for Amazon ElasticSearch Service.
+- `aws_auth_secret` (Attributes) AWSAuthSecret Enable AWS Sigv4 Authentication for Amazon ElasticSearch Service. (see [below for nested schema](#nestedatt--spec--es--aws_auth_secret))
 - `aws_external_id` (String) External ID for the AWS IAM Role specified with aws_role_arn.
 - `aws_region` (String) Specify the AWS region for Amazon ElasticSearch Service.
 - `aws_role_arn` (String) AWS IAM Role to assume to put records to your Amazon ES cluster.
 - `aws_sts_endpoint` (String) Specify the custom sts endpoint to be used with STS API for Amazon ElasticSearch Service.
-- `buffer_size` (String) Specify the buffer size used to read the response from the Elasticsearch HTTP service.This option is useful for debugging purposes where is required to read full responses,note that response size grows depending of the number of records inserted.To set an unlimited amount of memory set this value to False,otherwise the value must be according to the Unit Size specification.
+- `buffer_size` (String) Specify the buffer size used to read the response from the Elasticsearch HTTP service.
+This option is useful for debugging purposes where is required to read full responses, note that response size grows depending of the number of records inserted.
+To set an unlimited amount of memory set this value to False, otherwise the value must be according to the Unit Size specification.
 - `cloud_auth` (String) Specify the credentials to use to connect to Elastic's Elasticsearch Service running on Elastic Cloud.
+- `cloud_auth_secret` (Attributes) CloudAuthSecret Specify the credentials to use to connect to Elastic's Elasticsearch Service running on Elastic Cloud. (see [below for nested schema](#nestedatt--spec--es--cloud_auth_secret))
 - `cloud_id` (String) If you are using Elastic's Elasticsearch Service you can specify the cloud_id of the cluster running.
 - `compress` (String) Set payload compression mechanism.
 Option available is 'gzip'
 - `current_time_index` (Boolean) Use current time for index generation instead of message record
-- `generate_id` (Boolean) When enabled, generate _id for outgoing records.This prevents duplicate records when retrying ES.
+- `generate_id` (Boolean) When enabled, generate _id for outgoing records.
+This prevents duplicate records when retrying ES.
 - `host` (String) IP address or hostname of the target Elasticsearch instance
 - `http_password` (Attributes) Password for user defined in HTTP_User (see [below for nested schema](#nestedatt--spec--es--http_password))
 - `http_user` (Attributes) Optional username credential for Elastic X-Pack access (see [below for nested schema](#nestedatt--spec--es--http_user))